cromlyngames/pbta_hacks/Twenty-One_Pacts.md

 Mundane - Draw discards

 ### Familiar
+An old one but a good one.
+You've entered into contract with an entity.
+Reasonably loyal as long as you keep them fed.
+Has the definite advatnage for the player that you can be literally in two places at once.

+### Demense
+A territory, staked out and

+### Implement

+### Speciality

+### Mundane

 ## Brain damage
 Sometimes it all goes wrong.
 This isn't the kind of game where you calcualte the damage done by a two handed falchion against two types of armour worn on different limbs to take away a number from a fixed stat and you die when you hit zero.
-It's the kind of gam where the torrents of uneratly magical energy curdle your brain a little and something in your reflection cracks.
+It's the kind of gam where the torrents of unearthly magical energy curdle your brain a little and something in your reflection cracks.

+### Affects what the GM tells you
+Synasthasia
+Hallucinations
+Coherent hallucinations
+Amusica
+Colour blind
+Alinguistica
+Body language blind
+Face blind
+Life blind
+Aliterate
+Innumerate
+Short term memory loss
+Long term memory loss
+Friend/foe blind

+### Affects how you react to things
+Fight/Flight/Freeze primed
+Shape dysmorphia
+Gender dysmorphia
+Obessiion itdeation
+Addiction

 # Setting up Planes